1.6 The Binomial Theorem $(a+b)^n$

 - Definition: $0! = 1$

-This symbol is read "n choose r"; it is given by the formula:
+This symbol is read as "n choose r" and is given by the formula:

 For example: